rperillo1/DandD-character-manager/README.md

 <br>

 ### Future Features:
-1. adjust the spellPage to store character data for faster rendering
+1. Create a page where players can post their character for campaigns to recruit them
-2. create a page where players can post their character for campaigns to recruit them
+2. Create a page for active campaigns to store all of the character sheets for DM's to reference during sessions